 You can contact the Assessor’s Office at 608-825-1186.
 If your question cannot immediately be answered you will be directed to the appraiser for your area.
 If you have recently received an Assessment Change Notice, we encourage you to contact the Assessor’s Office at 608-825-1186 to make an appointment to meet with the appraiser during Open Book.

 What is Open Book?

 Open Book is the period of time just after the Assessor has completed the annual Assessment Roll and Assessment Change Notices have been mailed.
-In Sun Prairie it is usually the first 2 weeks after the Assessment Change Notices have been mailed.
+In Sun Prairie it is after the Assessment Change Notices have been mailed.

 During this time the Assessment Roll is open to the whole community for review.
 Time is reserved for property owners to make appointments with the Assessing staff to review property records and discuss valuation concerns.
 The Assessor’s staff will have a limited number of evening appointments available.